 Having a routine definitely moves the day along, and gives me "time pressures".
 I have to finish x by 10, so I can go on this walk with my kid.
-Without a routine, you can drag projects out to fill time, which I find produces poor work and more work piles up because things aren't getting done.
+Without a routine, you can drag projects out to fill time, which I find produces poor work, while also allowing work to pile up because things aren't getting done.

 If you're willing to clean your work space at the end of each day, you'll continually be motivated to produce good work in that area.
 There's nothing more deflating than walking into a cluttered work area; it instantly brings you down and your work will reflect that.
 This is something I truly believe.